7 Best Day Trips From Athens, Greece: 2024 Guide

 The Islands of Aegina, Poros, and Hydra

-Poros is smaller and more relaxed, with a charming old town and tranquil island atmosphere.
-Hydra is the smallest and most picturesque of the three, with its whitewashed buildings and stunning harbor views.
+Poros is smaller and more mellow, with a cute old town and an easy Greek island feeling about it.
+The smallest and also perhaps most beautiful of the three, Hydra in all its whitewashed buildings and picture-perfect harbor views.

-For this reason, I recommend taking a day tour to all 3 islands from Athens – Aegina, Poros, and Hydra.
+All are excellent, and it’s difficult to pick only one.
+For this reason, I suggest just a day tour that combines all 3 islands starting from Athens – Aegina, Poros, and last Hydra.

 Pier of Aegina Island